 Lithuania’s banking sector: Facts & Figures

-The number of participants in the Lithuanian banking sector remained unchanged as of November 2016.
-In total, six banks and eight foreign bank branches are operating in Lithuania.
-However de facto, the Lithuanian branch of TeliaSonera Finance AB is not operating yet.
 The Lithuanian banking sector is dominated by the subsidiaries of large Scandinavian banks.
-The three largest banks – SEB, Swedbank and DNB – are fully owned by their parent legal structures in Sweden and Norway.
-The other three banks: AB Šiaulių bankas, UAB Medicinos bankas and AB Citadele bankas are considerably smaller and are owned by groups of investors of local and foreign capital.
-Among the foreign banks’ branches Scandinavian capital also dominates.
-In Lithuania 73 credit unions operate united by the Lithuanian Central Credit Union.
-The Lithuanian government currently has no stake in the banking sector.
-However the agrarian party Peasant and Greens Union, which won the Lithuanian parliament elections in October 2016, is considering creating a state-owned development bank to spur economic growth in the regions.
+The two largest banks – SEB, Swedbank – are owned by their parent banks in Sweden.
+The other three banks, AB Šiaulių bankas, UAB Medicinos bankas, and AB Mano bankas, are considerably smaller and are owned by groups of local and foreign investors.
+In the foreign banks’ branches, Scandinavian capital also dominates.
+There are 45 credit unions united by the Lithuanian Central Credit Union.
+The Lithuanian government has no ownership stake in the banking sector.

 Bank efficiency in Lithuania remains one of the highest in the European Union.
 The comparative data of the European Banking Authority (EBA) for the third quarter of 2019 show that the Lithuanian banks included in the EBA sample were the most efficient in the entire banking system of the EU countries.
 This means that banks in Lithuania are among the most profitable in the European Union.